 Used Car: 2009 Mini Cooper Clubman Review

-The 2009 Mini Cooper Clubman has go-kart-like handling and peppy engine choices, but a cramped back seat and small cargo area make it less practical than many rivals.
+The 2009 Mini Cooper Clubman has go-kart-like handling and peppy engine choices, but a cramped back seat and small cargo area limit its appeal.

 The 2009 Mini Cooper Clubman is ranked: